cfsmp3/linux_framework_laptop/README.md

 - SD reader
 - USB ports, except for the keyboard and mouse.
 - More than 1 monitor

-**Annoyances**
-- Not totally silent.
-There's some "coil whining".
-Not enough to throw it out the window immediately but it's definitely there.

 **More resources**
 This repo https://github.com/lightrush/framework-laptop-formula/tree/main/framework-laptop for Ubuntu 20.04 seems fantastic.
 I'm using 21.10 so I haven't tried it personally yet and I don't want some of those changes anyway, but it seems to address all known pain points.